 Drawing from highly successful careers in education, professional sports, and business, Sharpnack is an inspirational teacher, coach and mentor to senior executives across industries.
 She is also co-founder of GenderAllies, an alliance of inclusion professionals committed to full gender partnership.

 Sharpnack’s clients include Fortune 500 companies, government agencies, universities and nonprofits, including Pfizer, Gap Inc., Hertz, Cardinal Health, Teva Pharmaceuticals, Microsoft, Proctor & Gamble, Hewlett-Packard and World Pulse.

-Rayona's masterful approach as a coach and educator helps her take very complex theoretical concepts and distill them down to poignant, relevant and easily accessible learning distinctions -- resulting in dramatically more effective leadership skills for her clients.
-More than 20,000 professionals from Fortune 500 companies have relied on Rayona and the Institute for Women's Leadership to produce breakthrough results both at work and in their personal lives.
+Her masterful approach takes complex theoretical concepts and distills them into memorable and easily grasped learning.
+More than 20,000 women and men – from mid-level managers to C-suite executives – have relied on her and the Institute for Women’s Leadership to coach them to achieve breakthrough results both at work and in their personal lives.